 Is your English an obstacle or an asset?

-If you feel it’s an obstacle, then changing the way you approach learning and speaking English should be your number one goal for 2022.
+If you feel it’s an obstacle, then changing the way you approach learning and speaking English should be your number one goal.
 That first step is the real secret to true freedom.
 And, contrary to what you might think, it’s definitely an achievable goal!